Bri3ght/Bri3ght/README.md

  i'm a person what likes socialising and making some new contacts, but it may be really hard for me to find that first spark.

+ despite myself trying to be polite and everything, i'm also easy to startle at first. as my DNI i can say what those are scary looking ponies (with big toothed mouths made of bandana item, for example),

 ---- SOME IMPORTANT THINGS I ADVISE TO READ BEFORE GETTING CLOSE WITH ME
 - !
 I HEAVILY CLING TO PEOPLE I LIKE AND CONSIDER FRIENDS ! - if you're not ready for that or dislike such, then please, tell me.